Diana Kobzanová

-Diana Kobzanová (born 24 March 1982 in Neuburg an der Donau, West Germany) is a beauty queen who won Miss Czech Republic as a 19-year-old and represented her country in Miss Universe 2002 in Puerto Rico.
+Diana Kobzanová (born 24 March 1982 in Neuburg an der Donau, West Germany) is a Czech TV host and beauty pageant titleholder who won Miss Czech Republic 2002 as a 19-year-old and represented her country in Miss Universe 2002 in Puerto Rico.

 Career

 Nowadays is Kobzanová more Czech television and radio presenter than a model.
 She has hosted Czech version of reality show Való Világ on TV Prima, her own show Drzá Diana and talk show In-box on TV Óčko.
 She also hosted reality show about home decor Vrabci v hrsti and show Horký prachy.
 At radio Frekvence 1 she presented programmes Na titulní straně, Styl and Sportbar.
 She was on air for more than 8 years.

 Personal life

 Kobzanová was four years in a relationship with footballer Martin Jiránek.
 Then with businessman Tomáš Petera and rally driver Štěpán Vojtěch for more than three years.
 As of 2013, Kobzanová is in a relationship with ice hockey player Michael Frolík.

 In December 2014 she gave birth to a daughter Ella.

-In April 2018, she and her husband Michael Frolík welcomed their second daughter Lily.
+In April 2018, she and her partner Michael Frolík welcomed their second daughter Lily.
+In March 2023 she gave birth to their third daughter Nelly.